all-of-us/workbench/README.md

 ### UI

-Direct your editor to write swap files outside the source tree, so Webpack does not reload when they're updated.
+* Direct your editor to write swap files outside the source tree, so Webpack does not reload when they're updated.
 [Example for vim](https://github.com/angular/angular-cli/issues/4593).
+* Install npm.
+(For Google workstations, see go/nodejs.)

 ### General

 * Install Google Cloud SDK on your device from https://cloud.google.com/sdk/downloads.
+* If not selected initially, add the AppEngine component with `gcloud components install app-engine-java`.
 * Run tools/setup_env.sh.
+(This installs angular-cli globally.
+You may also get it from `ui/node_modules` after running `npm install`.)

 ## Running the Dev Servers